Six Generations Home Page >>> Reviews >>> Press-release October 19, 2006

 Rules of competition between Emily and Jacob have been set by the board of trustees, who might hold the funds until the contest is over.

 This extraordinary family story of money, love, duty and war by Fyodor Soloview influenced him to design the heartbreaking, chess-style card game, "The Heirs."
-The rules of "The Heirs" are published at http://www.sixgenerations.com .
+The rules of "The Heirs" are published at https://www.sixgenerations.com .

 The pack of genealogical playing cards, called "Six Generations," should be used to play "The Heirs."
 Instead of using an entire 72-card deck, which was designed by Soloview in 2004 to play family history "Six Generations Card Game," "The Heirs" need to be played with 32 cards only.
 Two players, one of them helping Emily, and another helping Jacob, must open cards with all their ancestors in five generations, placed at random, and have them join the thrilling fight for the inheritance.